mathigon/textbooks/content/transformations-and-symmetry/content.md

     p.caption The paths taken by particle fragments after a collision

 ::: column.grow
-It turns ou that, just by knowing about symmetry, physicists can derive most laws of nature that govern out universe – without ever having to do an experiment or observation.
+It turns out that, just by knowing about symmetry, physicists can derive most laws of nature that govern out universe – without ever having to do an experiment or observation.